NethServer/nethserver-makerpms/README.rst

 GitHub Actions builds are triggered automatically when:

-* one or more commits are pushed to the `master` branch of the NethServer repository, as stated in the ``.github/workflows/make-rpms.yml`` file inside the ``on.push.branches`` key
+* one or more commits are pushed to the `master` or `main` branch of the NethServer repository, as stated in the ``.github/workflows/make-rpms.yml`` file inside the ``on.push.branches`` key

 * A *pull request* is opened from a NethServer repository fork or it is updated by submitting new commits

-After a successful build, the RPM is uploaded to ``packages.nethserver.org``, according to the ``DEST_ID`` variable value.
+After a successful build, (if secrets are available) the RPM is uploaded to ``packages.nethserver.org``, according to the ``DEST_ID`` variable value.
 Supported values are ``core`` for NethServer core packages, and ``forge`` for NethForge packages.